Class Action Suit to Proceed for Drivers Misclassified in Illinois

 The Legal Difference Between Contractors and Employees

 Independent contractors are responsible for their own safety while working.
 They are not eligible for workers’ compensation or covered by the Occupational Safety and Health Administration if they are injured while on the job.

 The Motor Carrier Act carves out overtime exemptions in the Fair Labor Standards Act.
 It withholds overtime pay from drivers who, like independent contractors, are responsible for their own operations, and namely, safety management.
 The exemption applies only to individuals whose job duties “must include the performance either regularly or from time to time, of safety-affecting activities on a motor vehicle used in transportation on public highways in interstate or foreign commerce.
 Employees must perform such duties as a driver, driver’s helper, loader, or mechanic.”
 The exemption does not apply to “commercial garages, firms engaged in the business of maintaining and repairing motor vehicles owned and operated by carriers, or firms engaged in the leasing and renting of motor vehicles to carriers.”

 Misclassifying workers is a pernicious issue.
 Independent contractors, as an employment structure, are significantly different from traditional employees.
 The forthcoming class action case will expound on contractors’ vulnerability to financial abuse and spotlight the benefits traditional employees are entitled to receive.

 Have you been denied overtime wages at your job even after working 40 hours?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.